 Although the scoreboards are reasonably accurate, they are not considered the official/ending score of the game.

 Each baseball game at most levels often hires someone to keep the official scorebook.
-This person is responsible for disputes over game scores and all the data the scoreboard shows (outs, strikes, balls, etc.)
+This person is responsible for disputes over game scores and all the scoreboard data (outs, strikes, balls, etc.)

-At the end of every game, they consult with the official scorebook to reinstate the accuracy of the result of the game.
+At the end of every game, they consult with the official scorebook to reinstate the accuracy of the game’s result.

-This is an extremely important aspect of scoring in baseball.
+This is an essential aspect of following live scoring in baseball.
 It can be something as small as a missed ball by one of the staff to confuse and test the reliability of the results for the game.
 This is an intelligent system designed to increase the games’ accuracy.

 The Final Inning